bkandh30/http-server-cpp/TESTING.md

 # HTTP Server Testing Guide

-This guide helps you verify **all integrated features** of your HTTP server on the `main` branch.
+This guide tests all the features of HTTP server on the `main` branch.
-It tests correctness, performance, concurrency, caching, and metrics — without referencing individual development phases.
+It tests correctness, performance, concurrency, caching, and metrics.

 ---

-## ⚙️ Setup
+## Setup

 ### Build